MichaelJendryke/Archsphere/README.md

 ## Archsphere
 Point clustering for archeologically data

-Reference:
+### Reference
-Gino Caspari , Michael Jendryke (2017): Archsphere – A Cluster Algorithm for Archaeological Applications.
+Caspari, Gino; Jendryke, Michael (2017): Archsphere – A Cluster Algorithm for Archaeological Applications.
 Journal of Archaeological Science: Reports. [in review]

 ### How to use in ESRI/ArcMAP